LIVING A SUPERNATURAL LIFE (Part 1)

 6 and raised us up together, and made us sit together in the heavenly places in Christ Jesus.
 (NKJV).

 Beloved, as a new creation, Jesus Christ is now your new spiritual identity or image.
 Whatever is true of Christ is now true of you.
-Whatever belongs Christ now belong to you too.
+Whatever belongs to Christ now belong to you, too!

 Therefore, it is very crucial for you to be diligent in growing in the revelation knowledge of Jesus Christ.
 The more you see and know Christ, the more you will see and know who you are, what you have and what you can do in and through Christ.

 What does it really mean to live a supernatural life?

 Find out in the second part of this piece!